 All basic texts are loaned to students for their use during the school year.
 Textbooks are to be kept clean and handled carefully.
-Please be sure your name, printed in ink, is written in each book in case it is misplaced.
-Sorry, but we do charge you a fine based on the principal's or teacher's judgment for abuse, misuse, or lost books.
+Please be sure your name printed in ink.is written in each book in case it is misplaced.
+Sorry, but we do charge you a fine based on the principal or teacher's judgement for abuse, damage, or lost books.
 Students should examine textbooks they are issued and immediately report any visible damage to the issuing teacher.
 Students are expected to use book covers on all school textbooks.